Consultations

 This initiative is funded by Active Travel England's National Parks Capability Fund.
 The objective of this consultation is to gather input from the community on potential improvements to walking and cycling infrastructure both to and within the Broads Authority Executive Area.

-This consultation commences on 26 June and closes on 30th September 2024.
+This consultation commenced on 26 June and closed on 31 October 2024.

 For further information about this consultation, please contact: info@broadsactivetravel.com